minhtq05/Todo-List-JGHC-Honors-IT-Submission/README.md

 The project is created as a Wed Development Skill Assessment Project submission for the Honors IT position at USF JGHC by **Quang Minh Tran**.

+The project is built using Vite + React + TypeScript with DaisyUI for the main design.

 ### Usage: